 Here we use data from the National COPD Audit Programme to look at how the quality of care for people with acute exacerbations of COPD has changed over time.

 The National Chronic Obstructive Pulmonary Disease (COPD) Audit Programme publishes data on the care provided to patients admitted to hospital in England and Wales with COPD exacerbations.
 The standards of care are based on National Institute for Health and Care Excellence (NICE) quality statements and clinical guidelines.

 The recording of key clinical information has shown a mixed picture.
 Between September 2017 and September 2018, 72% of admissions requiring oxygen were prescribed it.
 But a problem was identified in the recording/noting of spirometry.
-A spirometry result was available for only 40% of admissions in 2017, compared to 46% in 2014.
+A spirometry result was available for only 41% of admissions, compared to 46% in 2014.
 It is worth noting that between September 2017 and September 2018, 12% of patient admissions in whom spirometry was recorded had no evidence of airflow obstruction, despite being managed for COPD exacerbation.
 Further to this, the most recent audit shows that, of the admitted patients who were current smokers, only 47% were referred to a behavioural change intervention and/or prescribed smoking cessation pharmacotherapy during their admission.

 Only 10% of admissions received acute treatment with non-invasive ventilation (NIV) compared to 12% in 2014.
 This demonstrates an area for improvement, as NICE guidelines state that approximately 20% of admissions are acidotic on arrival and therefore should receive NIV treatment.
-Of those who received it, only 30% received NIV within three hours of arrival in 2018-19, a slight improvement from 21% in 2017-18.
+Of those who received it, only 21% received NIV within two hours of arrival in 2018-19, a slight improvement from 21% in 2017-18.
 The audit notes that patients who deteriorated later in the admission and were appropriately managed with late NIV cannot be distinguished from those that presented with an acidosis and received inappropriate late NIV.